Last Updated on

 A couple is diagnosed as infertile if they have been trying to get pregnant for at least one year, but have been unsuccessful.
 Around 16% of all couples are affected by infertility.
 Female infertility accounts for approximately five out of 10 cases of infertility.
-Women may be infertile due to various causes such as increased age, damaged ovaries, uterus or fallopian tubes, hormonal problems, and improperly functioning cervix.
+Women may be infertile due to various causes such as increased age, damaged ovaries, fallopian tubes, hormonal problems, and improperly functioning cervix.
 In order to determine the cause of female infertility, women need to undergo female fertility tests.
 In this article, we will talk about eleven common types of fertility tests females can get done to gauge their fertility to take necessary treatment and much more.
 Read on then.

 When Is a Woman Required to Undergo Fertility Testing?